coremoon/tradfin2simplicity-tutorial/README.md

 # tradfin2simplicity-tutorial
-This tutorial is dedicated to financial modelers and risk experts who wants modeling with simplicity
+This tutorial is dedicated to financial modelers and risk experts who want to model financial instruments with simplicity